 - Be an NFU Student & Young Farmer member (It’s free!
 Sign up at www.nfuonline.com/student)

-- Have a vested interest in the future of farming and rural affairs
+- Have a vested interest in farming and rural affairs

-- Available to attend all events with confirmed dates (see timetable below)
+- Be available to attend all events with confirmed dates (see timetable)

-- Those with an interest in speaking to the media and writing for NFU publications
+- Have an interest in speaking to the media or writing content for various NFU publications

 NFU S&YFAP Inclusivity Pledge